tutao/tutanota/doc/BUILDING.md

 7. run `npm ci` to install dependencies.
 8. Build packages: `npm run build-packages`
 9. Build the web part: `node webapp prod`
+#### MobyPhish Button Specific Steps:
+10. Navigate to the backend directory with from `sdptutanota` with `cd trusted-senders-backend`.
+11. Run `npm ci` to install dependencies and then `node index.js`.
+This will start the backend server on port 3000.
+12. Now open a new terminal window in `sdptutanota` and navigate to the CORS Anywhere proxy directory with `cd cors-anywhere`
+13. Run `npm ci` once again for dependencies and then `node server.js` to start the proxy on localhost:8080.
-10. Switch into the build directory: `cd build`
+14. Finally in a third terminal window, switch into the build directory: `cd build`
-11. Run the local server e.g. `npx serve build -s -p 9000` or `python -m SimpleHTTPServer 9000`.
+15. Run the local server e.g. `npx serve build -s -p 9000` or `python3 -m HTTP.Server 9000`.
-12. Open `localhost:9000` with your favorite browser (tested: Firefox, Chrome/Chromium, Safari).
+16. Open `localhost:9000` with your favorite browser (tested: Firefox, Chrome/Chromium, Safari).

 > If you try building without initializing the submodules, you might end up with
 > the following error: